DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Prophet Sid, huh?" - said Saki who were looking up at ceiling.

 "Hero of mankind **Prophet Sid**, wielder of otherworldly shining fire sword.
 He defeated non-human races and sealed them away...
-Well, that's basically all we know about Sid"
+Well, that's basically all we know about Sid."

 "It is certain that a man by the name Sid existed hundred years ago.
 We even have his photo"